irstacks/rails5-excellent-starter/README.md

 ### Make it your own.
 When you clone the starter, you'll clone an existing app named _RbRails5Pg_, which I'm guessing isn't what you want to name your app.
 Globally find and replace `RbRails5Pg` and `rb-rails5-pg`.
-There should be 1 occurence in 1 file (`application.rb`) and 7 occurrences in 3 files, respectively.
+Excepting `README.md`, there should be 1 occurence in 1 file (`application.rb`) and 7 occurrences in 3 files, respectively.

 ### Set it up.
 Once you've swapped the name, you're ready to install and run.